Thank you to those involved in preparing these updates, your efforts are appreciated. If you wish, you can read these updates as a PDF.

 -

-Updates from our local group co-ordinators on their activities.
+Brief updates from our local group co-ordinators on their activities.

 Amnesty UK Local Updates